tdewolff/canvas/README.md

 ctx.DrawText(0.0, 0.0, text)
 ```

+Note that the `LoadLocalFont` function will use `fc-match "font name"` to find the closest matching font.

 ## Paths
 A large deal of this library implements functionality for building paths.
 Any path can be constructed from a few basic commands, see below.
 Successive commands build up segments that start from the current pen position (which is the previous segments's end point) and are drawn towards a new end point.
 A path can consist of multiple subpaths which each start with a MoveTo command (there is an implicit MoveTo after each Close command), but be aware that overlapping paths can cancel each other depending on the FillRule.